Sweet Potato Apple Cake

 FAQ

-- Can I use canned sweet potato or pumpkin?
+- Can I use canned sweet potato puree instead of mashed sweet potatoes?

 Serving Suggestions